Why CRO is hard for startups and low‑traffic websites (and how to overcome it)

 • Speak to salespeople (what we call “VOC Aggregators”)—people who have sold the same type of product (or similar products) face-to-face.

-• Add your phone number to the top of every page so you can speak directly to your customers.
+• Add your phone number to the top of every page (and make it clickable)..
 Even if you have no plans to encourage phone calls on an ongoing basis, it can help to get at least a few of them.
 You may be able to charm your early callers into becoming long‑term user testers.

 • Offer incentives for visitors to complete surveys.
 The more you offer as an incentive, the higher the percentage of responses you will get.

 Step 8 of our methodology is “Carrying out experiments on your website.”
-Many people with low‑traffic websites believe that testing isn’t for them because tests will take too long to reach significance, and ultimately it’s not worth the effort.
+Many people with low‑traffic websites believe that testing isn’t suitable for them because A/B tests often don’t reach significance.

 But that isn’t the case.
-If you follow the advice below, there’s no reason not to frequently test on your website—and realize all the benefits that go with it.
+Done correctly, there’s no reason why you shouldn’t be testing often on your website and realizing all the benefits that go with it.
+Here’s how to do it.

 User testing